bryancondor/vscode-java-tostring-to-json/README.md

 ## Release Notes

+### 1.0.3
+- Fix when exists elements into primite array

 ### 1.0.2
-- array with primitives values, trim spaces from start and end
+- Array with primitives values, trim spaces from start and end

 ### 1.0.1
 - Fix to parse array with primitives values